 - OCD-sufferers able to face unimaginable horrific and embarrassing thoughts and images, tolerate the dread, put the OCD into its (disgraceful) place, and make a choice to live a fulfilling life.

-After all, even though I may sometimes sound tired after a long work day, I feel incredibly lucky to do what I do.
-And I never stop marvelling at my unbelievable privilege to accompany those brave and determined people in the journey to create their best life.
+After all, even though I may sometimes sound tired after a long workday, I feel incredibly lucky to do what I do.
+And I never stop marvelling at my unbelievable privilege to accompany those brave and determined people in their journey to create their best life.